 Our model for social impact

-Research shows yoga and relaxation can improve health outcomes for a range of pain conditions, but there is a big gap between research, and what happens in practice.
+Research shows yoga and relaxation can improve health outcomes for a range of pain conditions, but there is a big gap between research, and what happens in practice, especially for those with less access to good support networks.
 We believe our work is helping to bridge that gap, so people have more choice in the care they receive to reduce or manage their symptoms, and more opportunity to get back to work, participate in their community, and live healthy, meaningful lives.

 Specially taught yoga provides a local, affordable compliment to pain clinics and hospitals.
 It also offers a natural transition from tertiary care to community.
 When taught appropriately, yoga can reduce symptoms of pain, build confidence and provide physical activity, meditation and self-care.